-Through the science of seed conservation we are effectively safeguarding our native species for future generations.
-We store plant seeds using long term preservation methods at -20C.
-Many species survive in the deep freeze for 100s of years.
+Through the science of seed conservation we can safeguard our native species for future generations.
+By storing plant seeds carefully, using long term preservation methods and frozen at -20C, collections can survive for many years.

 Does Ireland have a genetically unique flora?